mattpe/wbma/docs/w2-image-editor.md

 ## 5/2018

+### Make sure your Android Studio, SDK and Emulator are up to date

 ---
 1. Load this repo as zip: https://github.com/ilkkamtk/mediaApp2 and extract
 2. Run `npm install` to load neccessary packages